-- they don’t know how to do what they’re being asked to do.
+- don’t know how to do what they’re being asked to do.

-- they don’t think the new way will work.
+- don’t think the new way will work.

-- they believe the new way will cause harm—to customers, the company, the employees, etc.
+- believe the new way will cause harm—to customers, the company, the employees, etc.

-- they don’t like or don’t respect the person requesting the change.
+- don’t like or don’t respect the person requesting the change.

-- the new suggestion is counter-intuitive given people’s existing models of how the world works.
+- find the new suggestion counter-intuitive given how they believe the world works

-- the new way runs counter to existing reward structures or other organizational systems.
+- see that the new way runs counter to existing reward structures or other organizational systems.